 November 6, 2023:

-"AI can be a very good tool for creative problem solving and can be your sparring partner, but to be able to use it safely, you need to have knowledge of both how AI works and of the subject.
+"AI can be a great tool for creative problem solving and can be your sparring partner, but to be able to use it safely, you need to have knowledge about both how AI works and about the subject.

-An AI tool can give us more digital creative power, but it requires good digital judgement.
+An AI tool can give us more digital creativity, but it requires good digital judgment.

-AI is everywhere and it is the school's responsibility to give students knowledge about it."
+AI is everywhere and it is the responsibility of schools to provide students with knowledge about it."

-Artificial intelligence (AI) occupies our everyday life, and also the school.
-How can children and young people use technology creatively and sensibly, and understand what challenges technology creates?
+Artificial intelligence (AI) is taking over our everyday lives, including schools.
+How can children and young people use technology creatively and sensibly, and understand the challenges that technology creates?
 How can they develop their digital creativity and judgment using artificial intelligence?
-What pedagogical tools can you as a teacher use to introduce students to technology in a safe and practical way and at the same time make them understand the ethical dilemmas we face?
+What pedagogical tools can you as a teacher use to introduce students to technology in a safe and practical way while at the same time helping them understand the ethical dilemmas we face?

-Educators at the knowledge centers in Norway are testing and developing new educational schemes to respond to these challenges.
-The target group for the programs is mainly secondary school and upper secondary school.
-At this conference, we share our experiences with various educational tools and resources and give recommendations on target group, duration and level.
+Educators at the knowledge centers in Norway are testing and developing new pedagogical programs to respond to these challenges.
+The target group for the programs is mainly middle school and upper secondary school.
+At this conference, we share our experiences with various pedagogical tools and resources and provide recommendations on target group, duration and level.

-The project " Digital creativity and judgment with AI " is financed by Sparebankstiftelsen DnB and will be implemented in 2023.
+The project " Digital creativity and judgment with AI " is funded by the DnB Savings Bank Foundation and will be implemented in 2023.

 Welcome to an inspiring, educational and fun day!